 • Allie plays Beethoven's first student (and first love) in For Elise.
 The film, currently in production, involves both motion capture and voiceover work.

-• Allie sang the title role of Mary Marie at Rockwell-LA as part of Musi-Cal.
+• Allie sang the title role of Mary Marie at Rockwell Table & Stage in Los Angeles as part of Musi-Cal.
 Mary Marie is a coming-of-age story set in the 1920s.
 The musical was written by Chana Wise and Carl Johnson, adapted from the novel by Eleanor H. Porter, author of Pollyanna.

 • Allie booked and shot a fun film in which she plays a tap dancer who accidentally goes to a hip hop audition.